bhavesh-viswa/AnthropicPM/README.md

 | Chat | conversation | 4 | $60 |
 | Cowork | session | 30 | $75 |

-(The Code and Chat minute figures intentionally match the reference Analytics "Estimated time saved" panel's own example numbers.
-The hourly rates are calibrated, not arbitrary — see below.)
-Both fields are editable per product in the See tab's ROI Calculator card; edits are stored as overlay overrides and recompute the dollar value immediately everywhere it's shown (See, Set, Verify).

-The Claude Code hourly rate is set to $65 (rather than a more generous
-$85+) specifically so the "below cost" highlight has a real example in the seeded data: at these defaults, Felix is the only one of the 8 users whose total estimated value (Code + Chat + Cowork) comes in under his net spend (0.98×) — everyone else clears at least 1.7×.
-Raising the rate lifts everyone's ratio roughly proportionally, so it's easy to push Felix back above 1× by editing the assumption live in the ROI Calculator — a good way to show the highlight is a real function of the inputs, not hardcoded.

 ## The seeded scenario